my current obsessions

 I acknowledge that radical feminism has problematic connotations of transphobia and a lack of intersectionality.
 In my lexicon, "radical" describes views on society that focus on the root of oppression and demand structural change.

-When I desire more specificity, I identify as an anarcha-feminist because it relates better to my overall views of anarchism - in opposition to the prevalent undervaluation of feminist concerns.
+With more specificity, I identify as an anarcha-feminist because it relates better to my overall views of anarchism - in opposition to the prevalent undervaluation of feminist concerns.
 I firmly support transgender inclusion and queer liberation, along with the total liberation of all peoples.

 Finally, I'm a learning feminist and just as interested in politics as an ordinary high schooler would be.
 My blog posts on feminism claim definitely no expertise and mostly draw from my lived experiences.
 Each one is an attempt to lay out my progressing resistance as long as we queer teenagers continue to survive.